Focus

 OVER-PRIVILEDGED ACCOUNTS

-4. Navigate to the Human Accounts tab, which displays details about the human accounts in the Salesforce instance.
+4. Navigate to the Human Accounts tab, which displays details about the human accounts in the application instance.

 Human accounts are accounts that are associated with an individual who accesses the account through a user interface with ID and password credentials.
 The displayed information includes the email address of the account owner, when the account was last accessed, and when the account credentials were last rotated.
 If the Identity Security component is integrated with your identity provider, the table will also show whether the account is a local account that was created through the identity provider.
 In the table, you can also Add Filter to filter the table by the various account attributes.

-5. Navigate to the Non-Human Accounts tab, which displays details about the non-human accounts in your Salesforce instance.
+5. Navigate to the Non-Human Accounts tab, which displays details about the non-human accounts in your application instance.

 When viewing either the Human Accounts or the Non-Human Accounts tab, you can click the download icon to export a CSV file with a list of the non-human or human accounts.
 The list will contain all users unless you applied a filter to the table.